Amarillo, Texas: County, state, and federal representation

 As the seat of Potter County, the city is the location of the county's trial, civil, and criminal courts.
 The Randall County Amarillo Annex building is located within the city limits and houses its Sheriff's Office and Justice of the Peace Court, Precinct 4.

 The Texas Seventh Court of Appeals is located in Amarillo.

 The Texas Department of Criminal Justice operates the Amarillo District Parole Office in the city.
-It also operates the Clements Unit and Nathaniel J. Neil Unit in unincorporated Potter County, east of Amarillo.
+It also operates the Clements Unit and Nathaniel J. Neal Unit in unincorporated Potter County, east of Amarillo.

 The United States Postal Service operates the Amarillo Main Post Office.
 Other post offices in the city include Downtown Amarillo, Jordan, Lone Star, North Amarillo, and San Jacinto.

 In the U.S. House, Amarillo is located in Texas's 13th congressional district, and is represented by Representative Ronny Jackson.
-In the Texas Legislature, the city is in the 31st District in the Texas Senate, represented by Republican Kel Seliger, a former Amarillo mayor.
+In the Texas Legislature, the city is in the 31st District in the Texas Senate, represented by Republican Kevin Sparks, of Midland.
 It is in the 87th District in the Texas House of Representatives, having been represented by Republican David A. Swinford since 1991.
-Swinford retired in January 2011 and was succeeded by fellow Republican Four Price, who is the current representative.
-That part of Amarillo within Randall County is represented by Swinford's Republican colleague, John T. Smithee, who has served in the 86th District since 1985.
+Swinford retired in January 2011 and was succeeded by fellow Republican Four Price.
+The sliver of Amarillo within Randall County is represented by Price's Republican colleague, John T. Smithee, who has served in the 86th District since 1985.

 Education

-According to the U.S. Census Bureau, 23.3% of all adults aged 25 and older have obtained a bachelor's degree, and 85% a high school diploma or equivalent from 2016 to 2020.
+According to the U.S. Census Bureau, 23.3% of all adults aged 25 and older have obtained a bachelor's degree, and 85% a high school diploma or equivalent.

-The higher education institutions in the city are Amarillo College, a two-year community college with over 10,000 students; Wayland Baptist University, a private university based in Plainview, has a branch campus in Amarillo; Texas Tech University Health Sciences Center at Amarillo Jerry H. Hodge School of Pharmacy, Texas Tech University Health Sciences Center at Amarillo School or Medicine and School of Health Professions and Texas Tech University at Amarillo, a branch campus of Texas Tech University that offers selected master's degree programs.
+The higher-education institutions in the city are Amarillo College, a two-year community college with over 10,000 students; Wayland Baptist University, a private university based in Plainview with a branch campus in Amarillo; Texas Tech University Health Sciences Center at Amarillo including the Jerry H. Hodge School of Pharmacy, Texas Tech University Health Sciences Center at Amarillo School of Medicine and School of Health Professions and Texas Tech University at Amarillo, a branch campus of Texas Tech University that offers selected master's degree programs.
 West Texas A&M University, a regional university headquartered in nearby Canyon, has a campus building in downtown Amarillo.

 Amarillo's primary and secondary education is handled by five different school districts: